Read This First

 Prompt 1: The innovation that powers top economies appears to “clump” in certain regions under certain conditions.
 What are the conditions necessary for these pockets of high innovation to arise?

-The section turns on Where Ideas Take Root.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Where Ideas Take Root in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Where Ideas Take Root, The Fertile Ground of Innovation: Where Ideas Take Root, and Global Innovation Hubs and their Unique Strengths.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Where Ideas Take Root, The Fertile Ground of Innovation: Where Ideas Take Root, and Global Innovation Hubs and their Unique Strengths in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 This encompasses a culture of risk-taking and general optimism.
 A society that encourages taking risks without fear of stigma in case of failure fosters innovation.
 This cultural mindset is crucial for entrepreneurs to venture into new ideas and for inventors to explore uncharted territories without the fear of societal backlash if they don’t succeed initially.